justinsingh/weather-web-app/README.md

 # weather-web-app
 A web app for the weather.
 Built with ReactJS and the OpenWeatherMap API.

-This web app was completed as part of [Tyler McGinnis's React.js Fundamentals Curriculum](https://github.com/ReactjsProgram/react-fundamentals-curriculum).
+This web app is a variation of [Tyler McGinnis's React.js Fundamentals Curriculum](https://github.com/ReactjsProgram/react-fundamentals-curriculum).
 All code is my own.

 To run: